fchastanet/bash-tools-framework/doc/guides/Options.md

 This mode has several drawbacks, it's why recommended way has been created
 afterwards:

-- As the function name is randomly generated, compiled files change everytime they are compiled.
+- As the function name is randomly generated, compiled files change every time they are compiled.
 - to allow generateCommand to work, we have to source the functions generated during template evaluation.
 It is still the case with new mode but with a